 Two years ago, the kingdom closed its borders to contain the spread of Covid-19 and Hajj was restricted to 1,000 domestic pilgrims.
 Last year, numbers were limited to 60,000 because of the health threat posed by the Covid-19 pandemic.

 This year, after the introduction of mass vaccinations and amid lower Covid-19 cases, relaxed social distancing and travel laws, authorities are eager to welcome people from abroad to perform Hajj in July.

 This year Hajj pilgrims travelling from overseas are expected to constitute 85 per cent of the total attending.

 Saudi Arabia has said those wishing to perform Hajj have to apply online.

-The Hajj pilgrimage attracts nearly two million Muslims and generates about $12 billion in revenue for Saudi Arabia every year.
+Hajj attracts nearly two million Muslims and generates about $12 billion in revenue for Saudi Arabia every year.

-Deputy Minister of Hajj and Umrah Abdul Fattah Mashat said the Hajj and Umrah, a shorter pilgrimage, which can be performed at any time of the year, are major components of the Saudi Vision 2030.
+Deputy Minister of Hajj and Umrah Abdul Fattah Mashat said Hajj, as well as Umrah, a shorter pilgrimage that can be performed at any time of the year, are major components of the Saudi Vision 2030.

-The plan aims to boost the religious tourism sector and host 30 million Umrah pilgrims annually by 2030.
+One of the programme's aims is to boost the religious tourism sector and host 30 million Umrah pilgrims annually by 2030.